take advantage of the sidebar menu and l-a-r-g-e pictures Text in red if from the short story not included in the movie.

 Twist eyed the horses and chose a bay mare that looked like the calmest of the bunch, leading it on foot behind himself to a pack of dogs.

 Three puppies went in a basket attached to Jack’s saddle.
 Twist was a sucker for puppies and the runt of the litter kept trying to get out to lick towards his face.
-Their mother was one of the herding dogs and she began persistently yapping at him as
+Their mother was one of the herding dogs and she began persistently yapping at him as he climbed up into his saddle and his horse reared up kicking at the air.

 He thought Ennis had just yelled something at him, but couldn’t hear over the bitch barking.
 Once he had the mare semi-settled, he reached behind into the basket to calm the crying little one and snuck it within his coat to keep it warm and quiet.